Aman8593/Docker/README.md

 dcoker ps -a
 ```

-6.Start a Docker container from an image and map ports between the host and the container.
+6. Start a Docker container from an image and map ports between the host and the container.
 ```bash
 docker run –p 3000:3000 image_id
 docker run -d --rm --name "mywebaap" –p 3000:3000 image_id